Too Darn Hot (horse): Stud career

 After his retirement from racing, Too Darn Hot became a breeding stallion at the Dalham Hall Stud for a fee of €45,000, with his first foals born in January 2021.

+Due to the success of multiple Group 1 winning colt Broadsiding, Darley has decided to significantly increase his Australian fee to AU$110,000 (US$71,000) in 2024, more than double his fee of AU$44,000, which he stood for in his first four seasons in the Hunter Valley, New South Wales.